 In this benchmark, we use the NAM memory to save the computed matrix periodically.
 The idea is to save different states (snapshots) of the matrix during the execution in a persistent NAM memory region.
 Then, another program could retrieve all the matrix snapshots, process them and produce a GIF animation showing the heat's evolution throughout the execution.
 Notice that we cannot use regular RAM for that purpose because the matrix could be huge, and we may want to store tens of matrix snapshots.
-We also want to keep it persistently so that other programs could process the stored data later on.
-Moreover, the memory should be easily accessible by the multiple MPI ranks, or their tasks in parallel.
+We also want to keep it persistently so that other programs could process the stored data.
+Moreover, the memory should be easily accessible by the multiple MPI ranks or their tasks in parallel.
 The NAM memory satisfies all these requirements, and as previously stated, ParaStation MPI allows accessing NAM allocations through standard MPI RMA operations.
-We implement the NAM snapshots in the TAMPI variants: 02.heat_itampi_ompss2_tasks.bin and 03.heat_tampirma_ompss2_tasks.bin.
+We only implement the NAM snapshots in the TAMPI variants 02.heat\itampi\ompss2\tasks.bin and 03.heat\tampirma\ompss2\tasks.bin.

-To that end, the Heat benchmark allocates a single MPI window that holds the whole NAM region, which is used by all ranks (via the MPI_COMM_WORLD communicator) and throughout the execution.
+The Heat benchmark allocates a single MPI window that holds the whole NAM region, which is used by all ranks (via the MPI\COMM\WORLD communicator) and throughout the execution.
 Every few timesteps (specified by the user), it saves the whole matrix into a specific NAM subregion.
 Each timestep that saves a matrix snapshot employs a distinct NAM subregion.
 These subregions are placed one after the other, consecutively, without overlapping.
-Thus, the entire NAM region's size is the full matrix size multiplied by the number of times the matrix will be saved (i.e. number of snapshots).
-We allocate the NAM memory region using the Managed Contiguous layout (psnam_structure_managed_contiguous).
-This means that the MPI rank 0 allocates the whole region, but each rank acquires a consecutive memory subset, where it will store its blocks' data for every snapshot.
+Thus, the entire NAM region's size is the full matrix size multiplied by the number of times the matrix will be saved.
+Even so, we allocate the NAM memory region using the Managed Contiguous layout (psnam\structure\managed\contiguous).
+This means that rank 0 allocates the whole region, but each rank acquires a consecutive memory subset, where it will store its blocks' data for every snapshot.
 For instance, the NAM allocation will first have the space for storing all snapshots of the blocks from rank 0, followed by the space for all snapshots of blocks from rank 1, and so on.
 By using that layout, NAM subregions are rank-addressed using the rank it belongs to, simplifying the saving and retrieving of snapshots.

-When a timestep has to save a snapshot, the application instantiates multiple tasks that save the matrix data into the corresponding NAM subregion.
+Then, when a timestep requires a snapshot, the application instantiates multiple tasks that save the matrix data into the corresponding NAM subregion.
 Each MPI rank creates a task for writing (copying) the data of each of its matrix blocks into the NAM subregion.
-These communication tasks do not have any data dependency between them, so they can write data to the NAM using regular MPI_Put in parallel.
+These communication tasks do not have any data dependency between them, so they can write data to the NAM using regular MPI\Put in parallel.
 Ranks only write to their own subregions, never in other ranks' subregions.
-Nevertheless, we must call all MPI_Puts inside an MPI RMA access epoch, so there must be a window fence call before all the MPI_Puts, and another one after them to close the epoch, for each of the snapshot timesteps.
-Here is where we leverage the new function MPI_Win_ifence along with the TAMPI non-blocking support.
+Nevertheless, we must call all MPI\Puts inside an MPI RMA access epoch, so there must be a window fence call before all the MPI\Puts, and another one after them to close the epoch, for each of the snapshot timesteps.
+Here is where we leverage the new function MPI\Win\ifence along with the TAMPI non-blocking support.
 In this way, we can fully taskify both synchronization and writing of the NAM window, keeping the data-flow model and without closing the parallelism for doing the snapshots (e.g., with a taskwait).
-Thanks to the task data dependencies and TAMPI, we cleanly include the snapshots in the application's data-flow execution as any other regular communication task.
+Thanks to the task data dependencies and TAMPI, we cleanly include the snapshots in the application's data-flow execution as any other regular communication task with dependencies.

-$The following pseudo-code shows how the saving of snapshots works in {\tt 02.heat_itampi_ompss2_tasks.bin:} \\$ for (t = 1; t <= timesteps; ++t) { // Computation and communication tasks declaring // dependencies on the blocks they process gaussSeidelSolver(..all blocks in current rank..);
+$The following pseudo-code shows how the saving of snapshots works in {\tt 02.heat\itampi\ompss2\tasks.bin:} \\$ for (t = 1; t <= timesteps; ++t) { // Computation and communication tasks declaring // dependencies on the blocks they process gaussSeidelSolver(..all blocks in current rank..);